maidsafe/temp_safe_network/sn_node/src/node/dkg/README.md

 ## AE and Gossip

-When a node receives a vote that they don't understand (eg. an `Ack` vote when they don't have all the `Parts` yet) they send an AE request to the sender of this vote: `SystemMsg::DkgAE(DkgSessionId)`.
-The sender will respond to this with all their votes in a `SystemMsg::DkgVotes`.
+When a node receives a vote that they don't understand (eg. an `Ack` vote when they don't have all the `Parts` yet) they send an AE request to the sender of this vote: `NodeMsg::DkgAE(DkgSessionId)`.
+The sender will respond to this with all their votes in a `NodeMsg::DkgVotes`.

-If for some reason a node has not received any DKG messages for a while, and if they are expecting some (didn't reach termination), they send out all their votes to the others in a `SystemMsg::DkgVotes`.
+If for some reason a node has not received any DKG messages for a while, and if they are expecting some (didn't reach termination), they send out all their votes to the others in a `NodeMsg::DkgVotes`.
 If DKG voting didn't start yet they send out their ephemeral key instead.

 Sometimes a node will receive a bunch of votes from another node (either from AE or gossip).
 If they notice that votes are missing from this batch, they send out all their votes in return to the sender.
 This way nodes actively keep each other up to date.
 This mechanism works even after a node reached termination, until the DKG session is discarded when enough section churn happened.
 The reason for this is that we want every node to terminate eventually, even if they missed many votes and are still gossiping long after the others terminated.